What is a simulator?

 The picture shows a trainee with a bellringing simulator in the tower at All Saints Wokingham

 Simulators for bell ringers have been around since the 1970s.
-The late Peter Cummins, built one and used it to develop his own ringing, and teach others.
-His early simulators (some preserved in the Bellfoundry museum) used discrete electronic logic but modern simulators use software on a computer.
+The late Peter Cummins, built one and used it to develop his own ringing, and also to teach others.
+His early simulators (some of which are preserved in the Bellfoundry museum) used discrete electronic logic but modern simulators use software running on a general purpose computer.
 A practical simulator needs connecting to something physical for the trainee to 'ring'.
-Often this is a real bell, with the clapper silenced, and sensors on the wheel that detect the bell's rotation and send a pulse to the simulator when the bell would normally strike.
-The simulator turns this into sound, and mixes it with the sounds of all the other (simulated) bells, all sounding perfectly in sequence.
-The trainee's has to ring the bell, and adjust the timing of its swing, to fit in with the sound of the others.
+Often this is a real bell with the clapper silenced and sensors on the wheel that detect the bell's rotation and send a pulse to the simulator when it would normally strike.
+The simulator uses this to trigger the sound, which is mixed it with the sounds of the other (simulated) bells, all sounding perfectly in sequence.
+The trainee has to ring the bell and adjust the timing of its swing to fit in with the sound of the other bells.

-The simulator's advantages are: Training doesn't need a room full of (patient) ringers to ring the other bells.
-The simulated bells sound in perfect time, so the trainee only has to worry about his/her own mistakes.
-It helps develop a rhythmic style of ringing, with listening the main feedback for accurate striking.
+The simulator has several advantages: Training doesn't need a room full of (patient) ringers to ring the other bells.
+The simulated bells ring in perfect time, so the trainee only has to worry about his/her own mistakes.
+Ringing with a simulator as part of a training regime helps the ringer to develop a rhythmic style of ringing, and the ability to listen as the main feedback for accurate striking.

-To a non-ringer the last benefit might not seem an obvious benefit, but it is.
-When ringing with real ringers it is tempting to rely too much on the visual cues from the movement of the other ropes, but this is much less accurate.
-'Ropesight' is a valuable skill for ringers. to make sense of the movement of the other ropes and work out what is happening around them, but the rope movement doesn't always accurately reflect the timing of the striking.
+To a non-ringer the last benefit might not seem so obvious but it is.
+Skillful ringing requires a blend of rhythmic, aural and visual skills, which complement each other.
+But since we are visual animals visual input can dominate to the detriment of other senses.
+When learning to ring it can be tempting to rely too much on the visual cues from the movement of the other ropes, which leads to less accurate ringing.
+'Ropesight' – making sense of the movement of the other ropes to work out what is happening around you – is a valuable skill for ringers, but the rope movement doesn't always accurately reflect the timing of the striking.